 Some patterns work for beginners, but others need more skill.
 Look for patterns labeled “easy” or “beginner-friendly.”
 Video tutorials can help you learn new techniques.

-Do these dupes work for all body types?
+Do these styles work for all body types?

 Yes!
-Most dupes have a relaxed, oversized fit.
+Most similar styles have a relaxed, oversized fit.
 This style flatters many shapes.
 You can size up or down for your perfect look.